DevonDeRaad/SNPfiltR/README.md

 appropriate filtering parameters for next-gen SNP datasets.
-The package was designed with RADseq (Restriction-site Associated DNA sequencing) data in mind, but can be used on any SNP dataset in need of data exploration and quality filtering.
-The package shines when used on moderate sized reduced-representation genomic datasets, where SNPfiltR allows the rapid exploration of an array of quality and completeness parameters via an interactive Rstudio window.
+The package was designed with RADseq (Restriction-site Associated DNA sequencing) data in mind, but can be used on any SNP dataset in need of data exploration and quality filtering (e.g., UCEs, sequence capture, GBS).
+SNPfiltR shines when used on moderate sized reduced-representation genomic datasets, where SNP datasets can be rapidly explored across an array of quality and completeness parameters via an interactive Rstudio window.

 ## Installation